bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-02.md

 - Salisha commented that the structure was obviously not natural
 - Bayle believed it to clearly be fey magic and they should leave it alone
 - Kylantha (23 Intelligence(Arcana)) agreed that it was a magical construct, but was skeptical that fey magic was the source
-- Ademar's curiousity got the best of him and he touched the structure, causing the entire pyramid to crack and shatter into thousands of pieces
+- Rantigan's curiousity got the best of him and he touched the structure, causing the entire pyramid to crack and shatter into thousands of pieces

 Two small winged humanoids made entirely of ice emerged and attacked!

 ### Round 1

+- Bodalf entered a rage and struck IM-1 with his greataxe (13hp)
-- Ademar stabbed at IM-1 with his rapier, hitting (9 hp)
+- Rantigan stabbed at IM-1 with his rapier, killing it (14hp)
-- Urimo engaged IM-2 with his longsword, hitting (7 hp)
-- Vezoth cast bless, affecting himself, Urimo and Salisha
+	- death burst (Bodalf, Rantigan both save )
-- Kylantha backed away 30 and cast magic missile with all 3 bolts hitting IM-1 (11 hp) and killing it
+- Kylantha backed away 30 and cast magic missile with all 3 bolts hitting IM-2 (11 hp)
-	- death burst (Ademar saves 2hp, Urimo takes full brunt 6hp)
-- Salisha draws her shortswords and engaged IM-2, hitting with both
-- IM-2 exhaled a 15ft cone of frigid air (Urimo, Salisha, Vezoth)
-	- thanks to Vezoth's blessing everyone saved for half dmg (3hp)

-### Round 2

-- Ademar stabbed at IM-2 with his rapier, killing it (12 hp)
+- Vezoth struck IM-2 with his mace, shattering it (14 hp)
-	- death burst (Ademar, Urimo, Salisha all save for 3hp)
+	- death burst (Vezoth, Salisha both save)
-	- Urimo falls dying from his wounds, but Vezoth quickly stabilizes him with spare the dying

 ### Babano

 Everyone takes a short rest.

-Everyone injured used their healing
+- Everyone injured used their healing during the rest.

-- Vezoth and Salisha tended to Urimo
-	- Vezoth is hesitant to use his last curing spell
+- Kylantha performed arcane recovery
-- Ademar retrieved a sizable blue gem from the now melting ice shards
+- Rantigan retrieved a sizable blue gem from the now melting ice shards
 	- its a sapphire and quite valuable (10 Intelligence for appraisal)
 - Bayle asked what manner of fey creature those were.
-Kylantha realized they were ice mephits, capricious, imp-like creatures native to the elemental planes.
+Kylantha realized they were ice mephits, capricious, imp-like creatures native to the elemental planes and not actual fey.

 At this point, they group heard a tuneless whistling approaching them from further down the path.
 Drawing her bow, Salisha called out to the person to identify themselves.
 An older man, obviously a woodsman, came sautering around the corner, oblivious to Salisha's call.
 She was about to call out again when he noticed the group, and greeted them.

 - Babano introduced himself and thanked the group for taking care of the pesky mephits
 	- commented about the death burst and offered 6 goodberries, which the group accepted with thanks
-- Vezoth fed a goodberry to Urimo, which revived the paladin.
-He kept 3 and gave the other 2 to Salisha
-- Urimo used his lay on hands to heal himself and Ademar
+	- Vezoth took 2, everyone else took 1

 Babano asked what had brought the party into the High Forest.